-* Note - whilst many diabetic ulcers also are- strictly speaking pressure ulcers- we have written a seperate chapter on the treatment of diabetic ulcers.
+* Note - while many diabetic ulcers also are- strictly speaking, pressure ulcers too- we have written a separate chapter on the treatment of diabetic ulcers.

 Treating stage 1 pressure injuries

 Stage 1 pressure injuries are those where the outer layer of the skin is still intact.
 There is usually no exudate.
 The treatment is primarily to offload the area immediately.
-If the pressure injury is on the back of the patient this means you have to establish a treatment plan with a patient repositioning regime.
-If available a pressure reducing mattress should be used.
-If the pressure area is on an elbow or a heel you may not necessarily need a special mattress of course - this depends on the general condition of the patient.
-In these cases it may be sufficient to pad the offended areas and to make sure that the patient is not lying on these body areas.
+If the pressure injury is on the back of the patient, this means you have to establish a treatment plan with a patient repositioning regime.
+If available, a pressure-reducing mattress should be used.
+If the pressure area is on an elbow or a heel, you may not necessarily need a special mattress, of course - this depends on the patient's general condition.
+In these cases, it may be sufficient to pad the offending areas and to make sure that the patient is not lying on these body areas.

 Figure 1/2 Stage 1 pressure injury over the sacrum (above) and on the heel ( below).
 Both injuries need immediate offloading.
-The patient with the sacral pressure injury should be provided with a dynamic air mattress if this is available The heel should be covered with a mulitlayered foam dressing AND a oplan for how to keep it off the mattress at all times.
-All images:©LuAnn Reed, MSN, CRRN, RNC, WCC, Drake Center Cincinatti Ohio
+The patient with the sacral pressure injury should be provided with a dynamic air mattress if this is available.
+The heel should be covered with a multilayered foam dressing AND a plan for how to keep it off the mattress at all times.
+All images:©LuAnn Reed, MSN, CRRN, RNC, WCC, Drake Center Cincinnati Ohio

-If we know that the skin damage is primarily due to shearing and friction we may use a hydrocolloid dressing to protect the skin from further damage.
-Hydrocollids are self-adhesive, thin dressings with almost see-through " skin-like" consistency.
-Hydrocolloids are so thin however that they do not provide enough relief from pressure.
-Also, if the skin is moist and we place a hydrocolloid on top of it we can risk serious skin-breakdown due to maceration and a stage 1 skin injury can suddenly turn into a stage 2 situation or worse.
+If we know that the skin damage is primarily due to shearing and friction, we may use a hydrocolloid dressing to protect the skin from further damage.
+Hydrocolloids are self-adhesive, thin dressings with almost see-through " skin-like" consistency.
+However, hydrocolloids are so thin that they do not provide enough relief from pressure.
+Also, if the skin is moist and we place a hydrocolloid on top of it, we can risk serious skin breakdown due to maceration, and a stage 1 skin injury can suddenly turn into a stage 2 situation or worse.

-In most cases it will almost be impossible to tell if the injury was cause by friction or pressure or a combination of both.
-Therefore we usually choose a product which re-distributes pressure and reduces friction/shear simultaneously.
-Most multilayered polyurethane foam dressing perform well here.
-Most of these have an inner silcone layer which make them gentle to apply and remove and they breathe fairly well avoiding moisture related damage.
-They are not too costly and in the case of stage 1 skin injuries we can often leave them in place for a week.
-They can easily be lifted off partially and replaced to inspect the skin beneath daily which is the international recommendation.
+In most cases, it will almost be impossible to tell if the injury was caused by friction or pressure, or a combination of both.
+Therefore we usually choose a product that re-distributes pressure and reduces friction/shear simultaneously.
+Most multilayered polyurethane foam dressings perform well here.
+Most of these have an inner silicone layer which makes them gentle to apply and remove, and they breathe reasonably well, avoiding moisture-related damage.
+They are not too costly, and in the case of stage 1 skin injuries, we can often leave them in place for a week.
+They can easily be lifted off partially and replaced to inspect the skin beneath daily, which is the international recommendation.

-Other product groups are silicone pads like the Dermapad series from Smith and Nephew and a wide range of self-adhesive foam products which can be used to cushion for example tricky areas like around the ears and other facial areas if the patient is prone to pressure there.
+Other product groups are silicone pads like the Dermapad series from Smith and Nephew and a wide range of self-adhesive foam products that can cushion, for example, tricky areas like around the ears and other facial areas if the patient is prone to pressure there.

 We would again like to highlight compressed wool felt.
-It is a unique and versatile product that can be cut into any shape and sites very well.
-It can be used in most areas of the body but when it comes to cushioning areas under the sole of the feet or around toe areas we think that nothing exceeds it.
-It is fairly cheap and the technique for applying it is not difficult to learn
+It is a unique and versatile product that can be cut into any shape and sits very well.
+It can be used in most body areas, but when it comes to cushioning areas under the sole of the feet or around toe areas, we think that nothing exceeds it.
+It is relatively cheap and the technique for applying it is not difficult to learn

-Figure 3 Stage 1 pressure injuries have to offloaded immediately.
-The main product groups here are hydrocolloids ( really only advisable for shear/friction skin damage), silikone pads/strips, selv adhesive simple one-layered foam dressings ( indication: pressure relief in tricky areas like around the ears, over nose), compressed woolen felt and multilayered polyurethane foam dressings.
+Figure 3 Stage 1 pressure injuries have to be offloaded immediately.
+The main product groups here are hydrocolloids ( really only advisable for shear/friction skin damage), silicone pads/strips, self-adhesive, simple one-layered foam dressings ( indication: pressure relief in tricky areas like around the ears, over the nose), compressed woolen felt and multilayered polyurethane foam dressings.